The Múlagljúfur Canyon a hike you don’t want to miss

 This is where photos of the first part of the hike would stop—next, pictures of the next section of the Hike.

-Photographing the Múlagljúfur Canyon a hike you don’t want to miss – longer hike
+Photographing the Múlagljúfur Canyon – longer hike

 If you keep going all the way to the top of the Canyon, you will be rewarded with the best views of Hangandifoss.
-This is also a part of the Múlagljúfur Canyon a hike that you don’t want to miss.
+This is also a part of the Múlagljúfur Canyon that you don’t want to miss.

 I honestly think Hangandifoss alone is an underrated and under-shoot waterfall.
 Sure, it’s always part of the main composition, but it is also a great attraction as a “stand-alone” waterfall.
 And a very photogenic one.